 In Greece, the initiative is organised by SEN/JA Greece in collaboration with HSBC and is approved by the Ministry of Education, Research and Religious Affairs.
-In 2017, seven HSBC staff members volunteered to spend six hours each with children and the programme reached 1,059 students in Attica, Patra, Alexandroupoli and Ioannina.
+In 2018, ten HSBC staff members volunteered to spend six hours each with children.

 SOS Children's Villages aims to provide abandoned, orphaned and destitute children with a permanent home.
 The children receive a suitable education and sound preparation for independence in adult life.

-As part of its 2017 HSBC Youth Opportunities Programme, HSBC Group donated more than EUR63,000 to the SOS Social Center in Patra and the Educational Support Programme of the SOS Children Villages in Plagiari (Thessaloniki).
+As part of its 2018 HSBC Youth Opportunities Programme, HSBC Group donated more than EUR65,000 to the SOS Social Center in Patra and the Educational Support Programme of the SOS Children Villages in Plagiari (Thessaloniki).